danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 One really cool thing about Gatsby is the same components can be re-used for dynamic content as well.
 All that's needed is to convert the search results from the search service into "node" objects expected by the `<ArticleList>` component, pass that in as the `articles` prop, and it will render dynamically.

-In order to do that, in the `SearchResults` component, the `useState` hook is used to save the search results into a `list` variable, and then that gets converted to the format expected by `ArticleList` with a `toNodeArray` function.
+In order to do that, a new function `toNodeArray` is added which converts the array of `searchResults` to an array of `nodes`.

 ```js
 // src/pages/search-results.js